Toddler in doorway of new affordable home.

 How Do You Qualify For Affordable Housing?

 Even though eligibility requirements are fairly straightforward, the country currently faces an affordable housing shortage.
-In fact, the National Low Income Housing Coalition (NLIHC) cites a shortage of almost seven million available rental properties for extremely low-income renters.
+In fact, the National Low Income Housing Coalition (NLIHC) cites a shortage of almost 7 million available rental properties for extremely low-income renters.

 Presently, demand exceeds supply, and it’s difficult to change that.
 Local and zoning regulations make it hard to build low-income housing.
 Not only that, the lack of profit incentive discourages the private sector from building these types of single-family or multifamily housing units.
-So, even if you qualify for assistance, you may have to wait years before receiving a voucher.
+So, even if you qualify for assistance, you may have to wait a while before receiving a voucher.

 Affordable Housing Programs

-There are many affordable housing programs designed to help low-income families buy a home.
+Despite an affordable housing shortage, there are other affordable housing programs available that are designed to help low-income families buy a home.
 Many are created with the idea of making the process more affordable from start to finish.
-So, there are opportunities out there to make home buying more affordable.

 VA Loans